There is perhaps no country in the world that I know better than New Zealand.

 - Bamboo toothbrush and toothpaste: I invested in a bamboo toothbrush recently to cut down on my plastic consumption, and I’m obsessed with the offerings from B-Earthly.
 Their toothbrushes are biodegradable, comfortable to use, great for sensitive teeth, come with a travel case, and have a built-in tongue-cleaner.
 I combine mine with Crush&Brush toothpaste tablets, which come in zero-waste packaging, and biodegradable dental floss.

-- A razor: I get my hair lasered, so I don’t have to shave very often, but I usually pack one reusable razor for each trip.
+- A razor: I usually pack one reusable razor for each trip.

 - Deodorant: This is a travel essential if you plan on travelling in New Zealand through the hot and sweaty summer months!
 I love the Organic Island solid deodorant bar.
 It’s plastic-free, biodegradable, and works just as well as traditional deodorants.
 The fact that it’s not a liquid will please all of my fellow carry-on travellers out there!

 - Sunscreen: You’ll get through a hell of a lot of sunscreen if you’re planning on visiting New Zealand in summer — fun fact: I managed to land myself with the worst sunburn of my life after just a couple of hours outside when first arriving!
 Sun protection and hydration is going to be so important.
 To be honest, you’ll get through so much sunscreen in New Zealand that I’d recommend picking some up after you arrive so that you can travel with a bigger bottle.

 - Solid shampoo and conditioner: I love LUSH’s solid shampoo bars — they leave my hair feeling soft and shiny, are super-lightweight and small, and last me over six months when using them continuously!
 Because they’re so small, I’d definitely recommend picking up some solid conditioner, too.
 The cork pots that are sold by LUSH are perfect for storing your bars as you travel.